The Two Democratic Engines

 The winners in district elections are therefore candidates who

 win their seat after they received on average about 60% of the votes.
-This means that just 36% of ALL eligible voters are getting the representative
+This means for the example above that just 36% of ALL eligible voters are getting the representative

 of their choice.
-(For the mathematicians among you, 40% of the voters not getting the one they voted for is (40% of 60% =) 24% of the overall eligible voters.)
-In the end, only 36% (100% - 40% - 24%) of the entire eligible voting population can point to the person they voted for.
+(For the mathematicians among you, 40% of the voters not getting the one they voted for (which is 40% of 60% =) 24% of the overall eligible voters.)
+In the end, only 36% (100% minus 40%, minus 24%) of the entire eligible voting population can point to the person they voted for.
 And that means that the majority (half plus one) of our representatives equals not much more than a little over 18% of all eligible voters.

 On the right, in proportional elections, there is no such internally-constrained mechanism.
 Truly close to all voters (which in general means between 95.0% and 99.9% percent of the voters, depending on the number of seats in the House) are represented